jaalto/project--shell-script-performance-and-portability/README.md

 [Bash](https://www.gnu.org/software/bash)
 (on macOS).

-Examples or pre-2000 shell scripting:
+Examples of pre-2000 shell scripting:

 ```
     if [ x"$a" = "y" ]; then ...